fmExcense/compositeurdigital.github.io/en/form.md

 - 1st cell: question type
 - 2nd cell: question
-- following cells: possible answers for multiple-choice question
+- following cells: possible answers for multiple-choice questions

-### Question types
+### Answer types

 - `text`: for questions requiring text entries using the physical or virtual keyboard
 - `single`: for questions allowing one answer at a time